-- Reduce moisture loss and returns it to the soil.
+- Reduce moisture loss becasue the clippings return moisture to the soil.
 The grass clippings act as a mulch which helps to retain moisture, controls the temperature of the soil and helps to reduce the amount of watering required for lawn maintenance.

 - Help reduce or prevent damage caused by the sun.

-- Improve lawn quality because it allows for a deeper root system to form which will increase a lawn's resistance to disease, drought and insects.
+- Improves lawn quality.
+The clippings allows a deeper root system to form which will increase a lawn's resistance to disease, drought and insects.

-- Reduce the need to use fertilizers.
+- Reduces the need to use fertilizers.
 The nutrients contained in grass clippings act as a natural fertilizer.

-- Not lead to thatch if done properly.
-Leaving the grass clippings on the lawn can actually prevent thatch from occuring.
+- Leaving the grass clippings on the lawn can actually prevent thatch from occuring.

 Leaf cycling is an easy way to manage leaves on your property.
 Leaves are rich in carbon, minerals and fiber, which will all be returned to the soil when left to decay naturally in the environment.
 They can be used to improve the condition of soil in gardens and for your grass.